-Ω (Remote Vehicle Start): For vehicles with this feature, press and then press and hold Ω within five seconds to start the engine from outside the vehicle using the RKE transmitter.
+Ω (Remote Vehicle Start): For vehicles with this feature, press Ω and then press and hold Ω for at least four seconds or until the turn signal lamps flash to start the engine from outside the vehicle using the RKE transmitter.
 See Remote Vehicle Start on page 2-4.

-➡ (Vehicle Locator/Panic Alarm): Press and release to initiate vehicle locator.
+(Vehicle Locator/Panic Alarm): Press and release to initiate vehicle locator.
 The turn signal lamps flash and the horn sounds three times.

-Press and hold for more than two seconds to activate the panic alarm.
+Press and hold (for more than two seconds to activate the panic alarm.
 The turn signal lamps flash and the horn sounds repeatedly for 30 seconds.
-The alarm turns off when the ignition is moved to ON/RUN or fis pressed again.
+The alarm turns off when the ignition is moved to ON/RUN or (is pressed again.
 The ignition must be in LOCK/OFF for the panic alarm to work.